Skip to Content

-Daytona Beach Injury Attorneys
+Daytona Beach Injury Attorneys | Call 24/7 386-333-6613

 Experience.
 Commitment.
 Results.
 A Trusted Firm With a Proven Track Record

-Truck Accident Lawyer in Daytona Beach
+Daytona Beach Truck Accident Lawyer

-Florida Truck Driver Laws and Regulations
+Understanding Florida Truck Driver Laws & Regulations

 Common Causes of Truck Accidents

 At any given time, thousands of semi-trucks are making their way up busy shipping lanes like I-95, I-75, and I-4.
 Unfortunately, these trucks don’t always make it to their destination safely – some are involved in serious accidents that leave unsuspecting drivers with life-altering injuries.
-The approximate amount of people injured in truck accidents across the U.S. is 140,000.
+The approximate number of people injured in truck accidents across the U.S. is 140,000.
 The injuries in these crashes are much more likely to be traumatic and life-altering due to the sheer size and weight of these vehicles.

 Truck accidents are commonly caused by the following: